TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- deal with name collisions of custom sprites vs official sprites
+	- looks like we can't identify by name

 - Consider adding "+1 times" to resize calculation
 	- Also automatically "not tile" *during resizing* if it's less than original